 Life is just a Bowl of Cherries

 For those who suffer from arthritis and gout, you will be relieved to find out that adding cherries to your diet can greatly decrease the intense pain associated with those ailments.
-Excess uric acid in the blood is the culprit behind the excruciating pain that causes swelling, tenderness and inflammation.
+Excess uric acid in the blood is the culprit behind the excruciating pain that causes swelling, tenderness, and inflammation.
 A study done by the USDA found that uric acid can be reduced by as much as 15 percent by eating 2 cups of Bing cherries.
 Cherries can also help reduce painful inflammation by decreasing the amount of C-reactive protein produced.
 Some cherries can even help you sleep!
 Tart cherries contain melatonin, a hormone that helps make you feel sleepy.
-Two tablespoons of tart cherry juice has been shown in studies to be just as effective as a melatonin supplement.
+Two tablespoons of tart cherry juice have been shown in studies to be just as effective as a melatonin supplement.
 So, pour yourself a little cherry juice nightcap for a tasty bedtime sleep aid.

 Fun Fact Cherries belong to the rose family.

 Okra is a really good source of fiber, nutrients, and vitamins.
 In fact, for thousands of years (okra is said to date back 3500 years) people have loved okra for both its delicious taste and its health benefits.
 Out of the many health benefits, one that we think is particularly cool is how it can help with pregnancy.
 An extremely important B vitamin, folate, can be found in okra and it is known for producing and maintaining new cells.
 Folate is an essential compound for optimal pregnancy because it helps prevent birth defects like spina bifida and helps the baby to healthily grow.
 Vitamin C is also essential for fetal development.
 Okra is rich in both folate and vitamin C.

 Fun Fact Okra can also be referred to as a Lady Finger.